-1Percent increase in year indicated over previous year, on an incurred basis.
+&lt;sup>1Percent increase in year indicated over previous year, on an incurred basis.

 The input price index is a weighted average of the price proxies (prices of specific inputs) used in delivery of HI inpatient services.
-The methodology underlying this report utilizes least-squares regression models for each price proxy to project this index.
+In the first 2 years of the projection period, the methodology used to determine the increases in the input price index is based on the methodology underlying the regulatory updates.
+Thereafter, the methodology utilizes least-squares regression models for each price proxy to project this index.
 The process begins by regressing the historical time series for each price proxy on one of three independent variables: average hourly compensation, GDP deflator, and CPI.
 The regression results are then applied to the projected independent variables to produce projections for each detailed price proxy, which are weighted together to produce the aggregate input price index.

-2Reflects the allowances provided for in the prospective payment update factors.
-Also reflects the downward adjustments to price updates based on the 10-year moving average of economy-wide productivity growth in 2012 and later, and additional decreases in updates ranging from 0.1 percentage point to 0.75 percentage point from 2010 through 2019, as introduced by the ACA.
+&lt;sup>2Reflects the allowances provided for in the prospective payment update factors.
+Also reflects the downward adjustments to price updates based on the 10-year moving average of economy-wide productivity growth in 2012 and later, and additional decreases in updates ranging from 0.1 percentage point to 0.75 percentage point from 2010 through 2019.

-The unit input intensity allowance is generally a downward adjustment provided for by law in the prospective payment update factor; that is, it is the amount subtracted from the input price index to yield the update factor.52 Beginning in fiscal year 2004, the law provides that increases in payments to prospective payment system hospitals for covered admissions will equal the increase in the hospital input price index for those hospitals that submit the required quality measure data.
+The unit input intensity allowance is generally a downward adjustment provided for by law in the prospective payment update factor; that is, it is the amount subtracted from the input price index to yield the update factor.
+Beginning in fiscal year 2004, the law provides that increases in payments to prospective payment system hospitals for covered admissions will equal the increase in the hospital input price index for those hospitals that submit the required quality measure data.
 For other hospitals, the increase will be slightly smaller.
 For this report, the Trustees assume that all hospitals will submit these data.
-Beginning in fiscal year 2010, the ACA mandates amounts to be subtracted from the input price index, including the increase in economy-wide productivity in 2012 and later, and amounts ranging from 0.1 percentage point to 0.75 percentage point for 2010 through 2019.
+Beginning in fiscal year 2010, the law mandates amounts to be subtracted from the input price index, including the increase in economy-wide productivity in 2012 and later, and amounts ranging from 0.1 percentage point to 0.75 percentage point for 2010 through 2019.
 As a result of these adjustments, the unit input intensity allowance, as indicated in table IV.A1, is negative throughout the first 10-year projection period.

 Increases in payments for inpatient hospital services also reflect growth in the number of inpatient hospital admissions covered under HI fee-for-service.
-As shown in table IV.A1, increases in admissions are attributable to growth in both HI enrollment and admission incidence (admissions per beneficiary).53 The historical and projected growth in enrollment reflects a more rapid increase in the population aged 65 and over than in the total population of the United States, as well as increasing numbers of disabled beneficiaries and persons with endstage renal disease.
+As shown in table IV.A1, increases in admissions are attributable to growth in both HI enrollment and admission incidence (admissions per beneficiary).
+The historical and projected growth in enrollment reflects a more rapid increase in the population aged 65 and over than in the total population of the United States, as well as trends in the number of disabled beneficiaries and persons with end-stage renal disease.
 Growth in enrollment is expected to continue and to mirror the ongoing demographic shift into categories of the population eligible for HI benefits and reduced by an increasing proportion of beneficiaries enrolling in private health plans.

 The choice of more beneficiaries to join private health plans has been an offsetting factor to the HI enrollment growth, as shown in the "managed care shift effect" column of table IV.A1.
-In other words, greater enrollment in private health plans reduced the number of beneficiaries with fee-for-service Medicare coverage and thereby reduced hospital admissions paid through fee-for-service.
-Private
+In other words,